 I laid back on the platform and my head was secured into what looked like a plastic birdcage with a rearview mirror attached to it…the mirror allowed me to see out of the machine without moving.
 Soft foam blocks were wedged in between my head and the sides of the head support, ensuring that I wouldn’t be able to move it during the scan.

 The tech covered me with a warmed blanket (HEAVEN), tucked me in, handed me a large soft button attached to a cord – then pointed at me and very seriously said “DO NOT move.
 I’m gonna slide you in this tunnel, and if you start to feel like you’re going to freak out or want to stop, all you gotta do is press this button.
 The machine will be loud, but I’ll be able to hear you, and you’ll be able to hear me.
 But DO NOT move.
 Ok?”

-The earplugs went in, I was slid back into the tunnel up to my knees and the MRI started banging.
-I almost immediately fell asleep; it may have been 8am in Connecticut, but it was 5am in my home time zone.
-Prime sleep time for me.
+The earplugs went in, I was slid back into the tunnel up to my knees and the machine started banging.
+I almost immediately fell asleep.
 Next thing I knew I was being slid out and helped up.

-One scan down…one to go.
-The girl and I said our quick goodbyes to the MRI tech, then it was on to the PET imaging center.
+One scan down, one to go.
+My guide and I said our quick goodbyes to the MRI tech, then it was on to the PET imaging center.

 Although the center was in a different building, we never had to go outside – there is an underground labyrinth of hallways connecting the Yale research buildings together.-After walking for what seemed to be about ten minutes or so, we arrived at the PET center.